 - Write your name across the top of the paper. - Draw a large outline of your head on the paper or use the picture provided in the Self-Portrait Handout. - Draw a line down the middle of the head from top to bottom. - Decorate the left half of the head with how you look on the outside.
 This should represent your physical appearance such as your hair color, eye color, skin color, and any other features. - Decorate the right half of the head with pictures and words that show who you are on the inside.
-This should show things like your hobbies, your passions, your goals, your hopes, your feelings, etc. - Add as much color and detail as you would like to complete your self-portrait. - Share your portrait with your program leader and your group when you are done.
+This should show things like your hobbies, things that you care about, your goals, your hopes, your feelings, etc. - Add as much color and detail as you would like to complete your self-portrait. - Share your portrait with your program leader and your group when you are done.

 - Youth can use actual photos of themselves for the outside of their portrait, and use images from magazines to add to the inside section. - If delivering the activity virtually or in-person, have youth share out what they created with each other.
-If delivering via take-home or digital programming, have youth upload a picture of their portrait to your program platform.
+If delivering via takehome or digital programming, have youth upload a picture of their portrait to your program platform.

-• Extend the activity by drawing your entire body using the inside outside technique.
-For your head, show your thought.
+Extend the activity by drawing your entire body using the inside outside technique.
+For your head, show your thoughts.
 For you heart, show your feelings.
-For your hands, show the hobbies and activities you like to do.
+For your hands, show the things you like to do for fun.
 For your feet, show how you like to be active.

-- What does your portrait show about who you are? - Was one side harder to draw than the other?
-Why? - What is one thing that you want others to know about you that is on the inside part of your portrait? - Did you learn anything about yourself from this activity?
-What did you learn about others? - How can you help people get to know who you are on the inside?
+- What does your portrait show about who you are? - What is one thing that you want others to know about you that is on the inside part of your portrait? - How can you help people get to know who you are on the inside?